Children and Families Bill 2013

 - There are 14 questions, devised in consultation with parents/carers and other agencies, which reflect their concerns and interests.
 These will be answered by agencies, schools and colleges to provide information to parents and carers to enable them to make decisions about how to best support their child’s needs.

-Here is our SEND report.
-This gives you a wealth of information about the support we provide here at Ball Green Primary School.
-It informs you about what to do if you have concerns regarding your child’s progress and the support the school can offer.
+This will provide you with a wealth of information about the support we provide here at Ball Green Primary School.
+It informs you about what to do if you have concerns regarding your child’s progress and the support that the school can offer.

-Or find out more information about Stoke-on-Trent Local Offer by clicking the following link
+Or, find out more information about Stoke-on-Trent Local Authority’s Local Offer by clicking the following link